 This allowance can assist you to purchase the prescription medications you need and is included as a non-taxable payment.

 You may qualify for the Pharmaceutical Allowance if you are currently receiving an eligible allowance or payment.

 Health Care Card (HCC):

-If you are eligible for Centrelink payments, you may also be eligible for a health care card, which provides you with discounted medication, health care, public transport and energy and water bills.
-Be aware that the benefits can vary from state to state and some of these extra concessions are also available to dependants.
+If you are eligible for Centrelink payments, you may also be eligible for a health care card, which provides you with discounted medication, through the Pharmaceutical Benefits Scheme (PBS) and the Extended Medicare Safety Net.
+Concessions for health care, public transport, energy and water bills, may also be available, which vary from state to state.

 To qualify you must meet the following criteria:

-- You must currently be in receipt of a qualifying social security benefit.
+- You must currently be in receipt of a qualifying social security benefit (eg JobSeeker Payment)